kaiachain/kaia/kaiax/valset/README.md

 - GetDemotedValidatorsAtHash(hash common.Hash) ([]common.Address, error)

 ## Getters
-- GetCouncilAddressList(N): Council(N) is either retrieved from councilAddressListDB or istanbul snapshot DB.
+- GetCouncil(N): Council(N) is either retrieved from councilAddressListDB or istanbul snapshot DB.
   - when migration is finished at N-1, finalized block, it retrieves from councilAddressListDB.
   - when migration still in progress, it retrieves from istanbul snapshot DB.
      - however, snapshot is stored every checkpointinterval(=1024)